ACCESS-NRI/MED-Portal/docs/editing.md

 aas-journal: Astrophysical Journal <- The name of the AAS journal.
 ```

-- Pause the review (by applying the `paused` label) to await notification that the AAS paper is published.
+- Pause the review (by applying the `paused` label) to await notification that the AAS model is published.

-**Once the AAS paper is published**
+**Once the AAS model is published**

-- Ask the EiC on rotation to publish the paper as normal (by tagging `@openjournals/joss-eics`).
+- Ask the EiC on rotation to publish the model as normal (by tagging `@openjournals/joss-eics`).

 ## Processing of rOpenSci-reviewed and accepted submissions

-If a paper has already been reviewed and accepted by rOpenSci, the streamlined JOSS review process is:
+If a model has already been reviewed and accepted by rOpenSci, the streamlined JOSS review process is:

 - Assign yourself as editor and reviewer
 - Add a comment in the pre-review issue pointing to the rOpenSci review